-The reason for Google Chrome creating multiple chrome processes is due to the way it has been designed to create a separate process for every open tab and additional processes within each open tab.
+The reason for Google Chrome creating multiple processes on a Windows computer is due to the way it has been designed to create a separate process for every open tab and additional processes within each open tab.

-Google Chrome comes with its own built-in Task Manager that allows you to view the processes running on your computer and close or terminate any running process.
+Google Chrome comes with its own built-in Task Manager, which makes it easy to view all the processes running on the computer and terminate non-essential processes.

-2. Once you are on the browser, click on 3-dots Icon > Hoover mouse over More Tools and select Task Manager in the side menu.
+1. Open Google Chrome > click on 3-dots Icon > Hoover mouse over More Tools and select Task Manager.

 1. Open Google Chrome > click on 3-dots Icon and select Settings in the drop-down menu.